adamsitnik/adamsitnik.github.io/_posts/2017-06-26-Value-Types-vs-Reference-Types.md

 excerpt_separator: <!--more-->
 ---

-tl;dr `structs` have better data locality and don't add any pressure for GC.
-But they are expensive to copy and you can accidentally  box them which is bad.
+tl;dr `structs` have better data locality.
+Value types add much less pressure for the GC than reference types.
+But big value types are expensive to copy and you can accidentally box them which is bad.

 ### Introduction